mip-master/learning_mip/README.md

 to democratize the MIP technology so it can be use beyond the Operation Research community.

-The way MIP had been thought traditionally, is by starting with a comprehensive revision of the theory underlying the MIP technology.
-Specifically, people would spend a lot of time learning Linear Algebra, geometry of linear inequalities, the simplex algorithms, and so on.
+Traditionally, MIP had been thought by starting with a comprehensive revision of the theory underlying the MIP technology.
+Specifically, students would spend a lot of time learning Linear Algebra, geometry of linear inequalities, the simplex algorithms, and so on.
 Only then students would start learning formulation.
-And implementation, the most fun part, tend to be the last component of traditional MIP-related courses.
+Implementation, the most fun part, tends to be the last component of traditional MIP-related courses.

 We take a completely different approach.
 We focus